sameersinha-collab/echoproj/DEPLOY.md

 ### Change Region

-The deployment is configured for `asia-south1` region.
-To change it, edit `cloudbuild.yaml` and update:
+The deployment region is configured in `cloudbuild.yaml` and `deploy.sh`.
+To change it, update:
 - The `--region` parameter in the deploy step
 - The Artifact Registry path if using a different region's registry
+- The `REGION` variable in `deploy.sh`

 ### Adjust Resources